Social Media Marketing Statistics That Tell You Where to Focus in 2026

 Virality on YouTube continues to set industry benchmarks.
 The GTA VI trailer became the most-watched video game reveal in 24 hours, surpassing 90 million views.

 Short-form video is driving the platform’s next growth phase.
-YouTube Shorts now averages more than 200 billion daily views, proving that discovery and engagement are no longer limited to long-form content.
+YouTube Shorts now averages more than 200 billion daily views, proving that discovery and engagement are not limited to long-form content.

 Source: YouTube Statistics 2026 [Affinco]